Frederic Louis Norden: Career

-On 8 January 1741 he became a Fellow of the Royal Society of London (registered as Frederic Lewis Norden).
-He died of tuberculosis the following year in Paris.
+He died of tuberculosis in Paris while on a tour of France on 22 September 1742.
 Norden had prepared the publication of his travel notes all of which were published in the posthumous Voyage d'Egypte et de Nubie (Copenhagen, 1755).
-Carl Marcus Tuscher (1705–1751) from Nuremberg made the drawings into copperplates for the publication.
-In 1757 an English edition was published, in 1779 a German edition and in 1795 a French edition.
+Carl Marcus Tuscher made the drawings into copperplates for the publication.
+In 1757 an English edition was published, followed by a 1779 German edition, and a 1795 French edition.